mdabek2/Bolide/README.md

 ### Free Camera

 In free camera mode, the camera can be moved around the scene.
-The viewing direction is controlled with the mouse while holding the right mouse button.
+The viewing direction is controlled with the mouse movement and while holding the right mouse button.

-## 🏎️ Controls
+## Controls

 | Key | Action |
 |---|---|